 Our Style: Cloudland Living Style: I believe that a home should be the ultimate happy place.
 An inspiring safe and secure space in the world where you can be creative and vulnerable.
 Cloudland Living is the idea that everyone can create this little piece of heaven in their own lives.

 Favorite Element: The splatter wall rainbow mural is definitely my favorite element.
 My husband and I painted it ourselves.
-We started out just intending to paint the the 20ft x 12 ft wall with gradient rainbow colors.
-We use 19 different shades of Dun Edwards paint.
+We started out just intending to paint the the 20 foot x 12 foot wall with gradient rainbow colors.
+We used 19 different shades of Dun Edwards paint.

-After a grueling day of work an finally completing the rainbow wall I was really unhappy with the outcome so I decided to splatter the remaining paint all of there wall.
+After a grueling day of work and finally completing the rainbow wall I was really unhappy with the outcome so I decided to splatter the remaining paint all over the wall.
 The result was so much better than I ever imagined and I had so much fun painting it

 Biggest Embarrassment: My closet and cabinets are not as organized as I'd like them to be.